galaxyproject/galaxy-hub/src/public-galaxy-servers/index.md

 * *Link:*
   * [RiboGalaxy](http://ribogalaxy.ucc.ie/)
 * *Domain/Purpose:*
-  * [RiboGalaxy](http://ribogalaxy.ucc.ie/) provides on-line tools for the analysis and visualization of ribo-seq data obtained with the ribosome profiling technique.
+  * Tools for the analysis and visualization of ribo-seq data obtained with the ribosome profiling technique.
 * *Comments:*
   * [RiboGalaxy](http://ribogalaxy.ucc.ie) is a freely available web server for processing and analysing ribosome profiling (ribo-seq) data with the visualization functionality provided by [GWIPS-viz](http://gwips.ucc.ie/).
 RiboGalaxy provides a compact suite of tools specifically tailored for the alignment and visualization of ribo-seq and corresponding mRNA-seq data.
 Users can take advantage of the published workflows on RiboGalaxy which reduce the multi-step alignment process to a minimum of inputs.
   * Audrey M. Michel, James P.A.
 Mullan, Vimalkumar Velayudhan, Patrick B.F.
 O'Connor, Claire A. Donohue & Pavel V. Baranov (2016): [RiboGalaxy: a browser based platform for the alignment, analysis and visualization of ribosome profiling data](http://www.tandfonline.com/doi/abs/10.1080/15476286.2016.1141862), *RNA Biology*, DOI: 10.1080/15476286.2016.1141862